nacho692/pa-dlna-chromecast/docs/source/upnp-cmd.rst

    Show program's version number and exit.

-.. option::  --networks NETWORKS, -n NETWORKS
+.. option:: --nics NICS, -n NICS

-   NETWORKS is a comma separated list of local IPv4 interfaces or local IPv4 addresses where UPnP devices may be discovered.
-An IPv4 interface is written using the "IP address/network prefix" slash notation (aka CIDR notation) as printed by the 'ip address' linux command.
-When this option is an empty string or the option is missing, all the interfaces are used, except the 127.0.0.1/8 loopback interface.
+   NICS is a comma separated list of the names of network interface controllers where UPnP devices may be discovered, such as ``wlan0,enp5s0`` for example.
+All the interfaces are used when this option is an empty string or the option is missing (default: ``''``)

 .. option::  --port PORT